In order to make the most of your LinkedIn Ad campaigns, it’s important to understand which LinkedIn Advertising stats are worth paying attention to.

-Not to leave anyone out, you can also take a look at LinkedIn Carousel Ads, which allow advertisers to leverage the diversity and adaptability of Facebook’s famous carousel ads (where you can show multiple tabs to advertise different products or service packages) on LinkedIn.
+Not to leave anyone out, you can also take a look at LinkedIn Carousel Ads.
+These allow advertisers to leverage the diversity and adaptability of Facebook’s famous carousel ads (where you can show multiple tabs to advertise different products or service packages) on LinkedIn.

-This combines the highly interactive and engaging ad formats from Facebook and applies it to the highly professional and high value audience of LinkedIn.
+This combines the highly interactive and engaging ad formats from Facebook and applies it to the highest professional and high-value audience of LinkedIn.

 Sounds like a great social media advertising combination to me.
-No wonder over 75% of marketers are reporting that they plan to use carousel ads in their next LinkedIn Ads campaign.
+No wonder over 75% of marketers said they plan to use carousel ads in their next LinkedIn Ads campaign.

 LinkedIn Dynamic Ads

 Since LinkedIn Dynamic Ads personalize each ad with information from individual users, you will see great Click-Through results for each ad and drive more traffic to the desired URL.
-You can also use Dynamic Ads for LinkedIn revenue generation because users can input their name and email address directly into the ad.
+Dynamic Ads can also generate revenue because users can input their name and email address directly into the ad.